fedora-copr/copr/doc/how_to_release_copr.rst

 When the packages are ready, you can install the packages on the devel copr stack (staging infra repository is enabled there by default).
-Now for example you can re-run te tests against the soon-to-be production packages.
+Now for example you can re-run the tests against the soon-to-be production packages.

 Besides the obvious server packages, don't forget to submit also `python-copr` and `copr-cli` (we use it on the backend).